KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the security policy requires code to be type safe and the verification process is unable to verify that the code is type safe.

-    throw [System.Security.VerificationException]::New("the security policy requires code to be type safe and the verification process is unable to verify that the code is type safe.")
+    throw [System.Security.VerificationException]::New('the security policy requires code to be type safe and the verification process is unable to verify that the code is type safe.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Security.VerificationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Security.VerificationException.aspx)